 Once you have your purpose planned and know the business culture that you want to create, then developing a theme for your brand becomes that much easier.
 You should aim to reflect your core values and your passion.
 This then helps to enhance the brand and create something people will remember.

-This is also where you should then start to think about product names, logos, websites, business cards etc. This is where you want to prepare everything you need to develop and market the brand.
+This is also where you should then start to think about product names, logos, websites, business cards, etc. This is where you want to prepare everything you need to develop and market the brand.

-Advertising is a key part of this, but is also relatively restricted by your budget.
+Advertising is a key part of this but is also relatively restricted by your budget.
 Having your product or service on TV really helps to inspire confidence in your customers and instantly reach a huge audience.
 Yet, it will cost an equally huge amount of investment.
 However, it is often best to think focused markets initially.
 Focus on one area you want to target and exactly who you want to buy your product.
 This can then be easily achieved with more affordable approaches, such as Facebook adverts, Google Adsense, fliers and even radio.

-Whatever approach you take, make the time to sit down and plan out your ideas.
+Whatever approach you take, take the time to sit down and plan out your ideas.
 A specialist can offer valuable insights at this stage too, which is likely to save you a lot of wasted money in the long run.